 How to pay

-Payment can be made via cheque, care of Department of State Development, Manufacturing, Infrastructure and Planning.
+Payment can be made via cheque, care of Department of State Development, Infrastructure, Local Government and Planning.

 Alternatively, via direct bank deposit to the following account:

-Account name: Department of State Development, Manufacturing, Infrastructure and Planning
+Account name: Department of State Development, Infrastructure, Local Government and Planning

 Account number: 10007096